Pidgin Protocol¶

 Why Extensions Work¶

-In practice, that means a vehicle like the ModalAI Starling 2 can publish flight-specific state through its extension payload while still fitting the same fleet model as a ground or marine robot.
+In practice, that means a Clearpath Husky UGV can publish drive-specific state through its extension payload while still fitting the same fleet model as an aerial or marine robot.
+The example below mirrors the live husky extension shipped in tower-server.

 {